sime/cv/README.md

 ### April 2015 - Current
 Faxologist for Bitcoin Fax

+Personal project that allows users to send faxes and pay for them with Bitcoin.
+My concept is from time to time digital natives need to send a fax and Bitcoin doesn't suffer from merchant processing fees on small transactions.

 * Over 700 faxes and 1 Bitcoin worth of transactions in the first year

 ### December 2013 - April 2014